-Justin Avery, CPA, chief financial officer and director of finance and administration, joined Rock Region METRO in December 2012.
+Justin Avery, CPA, chief financial officer, joined Rock Region METRO in December 2012.
 He is responsible for financial and administrative aspects of the agency, including accounting, budgeting, grants management and federal financial reporting requirements, as well as managing human and compliance with equal employment opportunity laws.
 He graduated with a master’s degree in accounting from Hendrix College and is a graduate of the Little Rock Regional Chamber of Commerce Leadership Greater Little Rock Class XXXIII.

 Llpyd Barnum joined METRO in January 2009 as a METRO service supervisor.
 As one of five bus supervisors, Barnum is responsible for ensuring all METRO riders adhere to the METRO Code of Conduct and assisting riders with bus connections and METRO bus operators with day-to-day route incidents.
 Barnum is a member of the Pleasant Hill Missionary Baptist deacons board and outreach ministry.